 Significant Future Developments

 As is the case throughout the U.S., the most significant development in the West is the industry restructuring that is changing the corporate entities that buy and sell energy.
 The old world model of regulated utilities providing a bundled delivered product is no longer applicable.
 The California Model is a vision of the future.
 Pursuant to this model, regional regulated UDCs provide transmission and distribution service, capitalizing on economies of scale in line maintenance and construction, billing, and finance.
-Deregulated for profit generation companies (Gencos) sell energy to deregulated Energy Service Providers (ESPs) who aggregate retail load, often bundling other services together to serve the customer.
+Deregulated for-profit generation companies (Gencos) sell energy to deregulated Energy Service Providers (ESPs) who aggregate retail load, often bundling other services together to serve the customer.
 Wholesale Scheduling Coordinators schedule energy and ancillary services from generators to ESPs.
 All entities use futures markets and financial instruments such as options and swaps and other “derivatives” to manage price risk.

 The participants in the new market structure can be categorized as follows: